amogorkon/ctu_time/README.md

 - Resilient to leap seconds and drift.

 ### 🚫 CTU Doesn’t:
-- Replace UTC in backend tech.
+- Replace UTC or unix timestamps in tech and science.
 - Predict dawn/dusk (requires latitude input).
 - Solve sleep disorders (we still need to fix light pollution).